spider-in-bathroom/Youtube-playlist-downloader/README.md

 and you should get a list of links that lead to each and every video in that playlist

---that all this script do for now--
+--that all this script does for now--